wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

 In this image, the vectors representing states in state-space are arrows.
 From now on these vectors will be represented simply by a point at the vector's tip, but remember that the rest of the vector is still there.

-In addition to the state, inputs and :term:`output`\s are represented as vectors.
+In addition to the state, inputs and :term:`outputs <output>` are represented as vectors.
 Since the mapping from the current states and inputs to the change in state is a system of equations, it’s natural to write it in matrix form.
 This matrix equation can be written in state-space notation.

 What is state-space notation
 ----------------------------